datamin-io/public-documentation/use-cases/functional-use-cases/kpi-monitoring.md

 ## General KPI monitoring

-Datamin provides an extremely powerful way of calculating various KPIs from commonly known metrics (ARR, MRR, LTV, etc) to custom ones, that you can define on your own.
+Ylem provides an extremely powerful way of calculating various KPIs from commonly known metrics (ARR, MRR, LTV, etc) to custom ones, that you can define on your own.

 Metrics can be calculated in the [Query](../../pipelines/tasks-ip/query.md) itself or using an [Aggregator](../../pipelines/tasks-ip/aggregator.md).